programmers-from-the-same-company/company-website/README.md

 7) Wait for a review and resolve conversations.
 You may want to assign reviewers to your pr, you can always assign me ted-marozzi.
 8) Squash and merge to master.

+You won't see your changes in the deployment until an admin deploys, we will be changing that soon to deploy on push to master.

 Note: If you are new to git, I recommend installing [Github Desktop](https://desktop.github.com/)
 ## Available Scripts